 Hello, my friend!
-I’m Minqi Liu, a second-year Ph.D. student in the Department of Linguistics at UCLA.
-I am also a member of UCLA Language Lab.
-I’m currently working on syntax and language acquisition.
-My webpage is still under construction.
-Please click on my CV if you want to learn more about me.
-Thank you! : )
+I’m Minqi Liu, a third-year Ph.D. student in the Department of Linguistics at UCLA.
+I’m also a member of UCLA Language Acquisition Lab.
+Please click on my CV if you’d like to learn more about me.

-- I will give a talk in the 14th Generative Approaches to Language Acquisition conference (GALA 14) on Sluicing in Child Mandarin: Effects of Lexical Ambiguity (joint work with Nina Hyams and Victoria Mateu).
+- I gave a talk in the 14th Generative Approaches to Language Acquisition conference (GALA 14) on Sluicing in Child Mandarin: Effects of Lexical Ambiguity (joint work with Nina Hyams and Victoria Mateu).

-- I’m going to Crete, Greece for the CreteLing summer school this July.
+- I went to Crete, Greece for the wonderful CreteLing summer school this July.

 - I gave a talk in the 55th meeting of the Chicago Linguistics Society (CLS 55) on Delayed Subject Advantages in Mandarin Sluicing Acquisition.